futureworkz/rails-test-1/README.md

 # Jokes Single Serving Website
-This is a Ruby evaluate test to create a single serving website that displays jokes for user to vote.
+This is a Ruby evaluation test to create a single serving website that displays jokes for user to vote.

 ## Requirements
 This app will display a single joke for the user to read.